CIRADA-Tools/RM-Tools/README.md

 If you use this package in a publication, please cite the [ASCL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft05003P/abstract) for the time being.
 A paper with a full description of the package is being prepared but is not available yet.

-Questions, bug reports, and feature requests can be posted to the GitHub issues page or sent to Cameron Van Eck, cameron.van.eck (at) dunlap.utoronto.ca.
+Questions, bug reports, and feature requests can be posted to the GitHub issues page or sent to Cameron Van Eck, cameron.vaneck (at) anu.edu.au.

 More information on the Canadian Initiative for Radio Astronomy Data Analysis (CIRADA) can be found at cirada.ca.